xXxIshadowxXX/Fodlan/content/(main) DND-Fodlan/3 Continenten/1 Fodlan/Adrestian Empire/Adrestian Empire.md

 The family of Hrym was executed after attempting to join the Alliance and causing a rebellion.
 The current Viscount Hrym is actually a general who was given both the title and name by Duke Aegir, and serves only as a puppet ruler.
 His adopted son, the young Lord Jeritza, serves in the Empire's army.
 This house bears no crest.

 ###### Locations in the Viscounty
-Hrym is a small town overridden with crime.
+Hrym is a small city overridden with crime.
 Harsh taxes imposed onto the people have driven many to banditry.
 Many attempt to flee past the Airmid River and into Ordellia territory.
 * **Hrym** is a small city overridden with crime.
 Harsh taxes imposed onto the people have driven many to banditry.
 Many attempt to flee past the Airmid River and into Ordellia territory, only to find similar circumstances awaiting them there.

 #### Fenya